btmoyers/EcolGenLessons/_episodes/02-the-filesystem.md

 ~~~
 {: .bash}

-prints the contents of `/home`, which is one level up from your root directory.
+prints the contents of `/Users`, which is one level up from my home directory.

 > ## Finding hidden directories
 >